Culture Courses

 Anthropology

-Introduces the discipline of anthropology by examining the diversity of human cultures that have been described by
+Introduces the discipline of anthropology by examining the diversity of human cultures that have been described by historical and current anthropologists.
+The principles of anthropology are explained with a focus on how culture impacts people's lives within global communities and societies.
+Comparisons are drawn with students' own cultures.

 ANT 215 - Origins of Civilization

 This course examines the consequences of decisions made by our ancestors, the successes and failures of past civilizations, so that we may better understand our own behavior.
 Development of world civilizations is explored using historic, archaeological and other perspectives that inform us about the past.
 Fulfills Foundation - Historical Analysis.
 Fulfills Cultures - Global Perspectives.
-Offered winter semester.
+Offered the winter semester.
 3 cr.

 ANT 308 - Field Experience Abroad